gallettilance/Photoshare-App/README.md

 # CS660_Project1
+update on Oct14 Sat: hi Lance!
+In the new version I pulled, I tried the following:
+1. made a separate "visit" page, to direct visitors to the page where they can search for photos.
+The "visit" button looks fine on the safari -- a blue button next to the sign-up button, but in chrome, it appears in the left top corner, i am not sure why.

+2. in create_profile page, I add "friends", "search", "you may also like" to the list

+Note: these changes I made are pretty simple and coarse, and feel free to accept or not~ I am basically learning the basics of writing html and flask, and I believe you can design it in a better way!

 Hi I compared the official sql with ours, and add the following changes accordingly:
 1. add ON DELETE CASCADE to the "album"--because when a user is deleted, the albums created by him/her should disappear too
 2. add ON DELETE CASCADE to the "friend_with" relation, since when any part of the friendship is deleted, then this relationship should be deleted too.